Fundamentals and advances in transverse thermoelectrics: Classification of transverse thermoelectric conversion phenomena

 where $\rho_{\rm M(TE)}$ and $S_{\rm M(TE)}$ are the longitudinal resistivity and Seebeck coefficient of the magnetic (thermoelectric) material, respectively, and $r$ is the size ratio determined by the dimensions of the magnetic and thermoelectric materials \cite{Zhou21}.
+Here, we consider a situation in which magnetic and thermoelectric materials are separated by an insulating layer to avoid the shunting effect.
 When the in-plane areas of the magnetic and thermoelectric materials are the same, $r$ is determined by the thickness ratio of the two: $r = t_{\rm TE} / t_{\rm M}$ with $t_{\rm M(TE)}$ being the thickness of the magnetic (thermoelectric) material.
 The second term on the right-hand side of Eq. (\ref{eq:SANE}) represents the contribution of SAHE.
 By optimizing the combination and size ratio of the magnetic and thermoelectric materials, it is possible to obtain a much larger transverse thermopower than $S_{\rm ANE}$ alone.
 When a thin film of a magnetic material is combined with a slab of a thermoelectric material, $r$ becomes very large, and $S_{\rm T}$ approaching $100~\mu {\rm V/K}$ has been observed \cite{Zhou21}.
 When a slab of a magnetic material is combined with a slab of a thermoelectric material, $S_{\rm T}$ is limited to around 10-$20~\mu {\rm V/K}$ due to smaller $r$ but such all-bulk hybrid structure is more suitable for increasing output power \cite{Zhou23}.
 Recently, direct-contact SAHE has also been demonstrated, in which a magnetic material is directly deposited on the surface of a thermoelectric material, rather than forming a closed circuit \cite{Zhou24}.
+Direct-contact SAHE functions with a simpler device structure, but its transverse thermopower decreases due to the shunting effect compared to the value for the structure depicted in Fig. \ref{fig:classification}(d).
 Since there is a vast amount of research data accumulated over many years on AHE and the Seebeck effect, there is still plenty of room for improving the performance of SAHE.
 However, its versatility is lower than that of ANE; whereas ANE works in both in-plane and perpendicularly magnetized configurations, SAHE works only in the perpendicularly magnetized configuration.
 Furthermore, even if $S_{\rm T}$ is enhanced, $z_{xy}T$ and power generation efficiency of SAHE are not always higher than those of ANE \cite{Yamamoto21}.